Lucky-Yukikaze/CS-422-Course-Project-Spring-2025/Data Analysis and Mining of Tiktok Users' Browsing Behavior/README.md

 **Author** Wencan Wu CWID:A20567176

-#### The trained model has a large volume and cannot be uploaded to GitHub.
-Please check the compressed file submitted in attempt 2, thank you.

 #### Abstract

 This project visualizes and analyzes the browsing data of Tiktok in a period of time from the perspective of users, authors and works.
 Based on data analysis, cluster analysis is conducted on users and authors to train a binary classification model for predicting likes in browsing behavior.